 Interestingly, during the initial bombardment of Sevastopol during the Crimean War, Timothy was aboard the HMS Queen.
 She survived the battle and visited a few more ships before retiring from the Navy in 1892.

-7. They Have an Average Size
+7. Greek Tortoises Have an Average Size

 The average length of a Greek tortoise is between 5 and 8 inches.
 When fully grown, they can reach weights of up to 13 lbs.